 When you add an affiliation to a researcher’s record using our API, you can choose which of these supported organization identifiers to use.
 Similarly, when you read an affiliation added by another source, the metadata will include an Organization Identifier.

-Researchers who add an affiliation manually to their ORCID record are prompted to select their organization from a pick-list, which is then linked with a Ringgold identifier, GRID identifier, LEI, or Crossref Funder Registry identifier automatically.
+Researchers who add an affiliation manually to their ORCID record are prompted to select their organization from a pick-list, which is then linked with a ROR identifier or Crossref Funder Registry identifier automatically.

 When you add a funding activity to a researcher’s record via the API, you must include one of the supported organization identifiers.